 In our experience, no one will ever say no to testing drugstore makeup.
-If an eyeliner is smooth, inky, opaque, and only $5, most everyone will stock up on it without hesitation.
+If eyeliner is smooth, inky, opaque, and only $5, most everyone will stock up on it without hesitation.
 The same goes for the lash-defining mascaras, colorful lipsticks, and high-coverage foundations that line the drugstore aisle.
 The less they cost, the better, right?

 That bargain-hunting spirit doesn't quite extend to drugstore skincare products, though.
 We've seen beauty buffs hesitate to buy a $10 moisturizer, choosing instead to spend five times that on a high-end formula elsewhere because they're suspicious of the former's efficacy.
 No judgment—we're guilty of doing that, too.
-Sometimes the lure of a fancy glass-bottled skincare product is too strong…
+Sometimes the lure of a fancy glass-bottled skincare product is too strong.

-Nonetheless, that doesn't mean we can write off drugstore skincare products entirely.
+Nonetheless, that doesn't mean we should write off drugstore skincare products.
 In fact, we recommend doing just the opposite because those fluorescent aisles abound with products that are effective, budget-friendly, and worth buying, especially when it comes to face masks.
-Whether you're looking for a skin-quenching sheet mask or a detoxifying clay mask, there's one out there for you.
+And many of these masks contain the same active ingredients you'll find in their high-end counterparts, such as vitamins C and B3, charcoal, and hyaluronic acid.
+Whether you're looking for a skin-quenching sheet mask or a pore-refining clay mask, there's one out there for you.

 First things first: This Neutrogena mask is only $3.
 That's it.
 Beyond the affordable price tag, it drenches skin in hydration thanks to the hyaluronic acid it contains.
 For anyone who doesn't know, hyaluronic acid is a mega-moisturizing molecule that occurs naturally in our bodies.
-It can hold up to 1000 times its weight in water (if you're interested, here's a bit more about its benefits beyond hydration).
+And, it can hold up to 1000 times its weight in water (if you're interested, here's a bit more about its benefits beyond hydration).

 Take it from the reviewers.
 One writes, "I love this particular face mask by Neutrogena.
-The hydro gel boosting mask revitalizes and transforms your skin from dull and lifeless, to radiant and glowing.
+The hydrogel boosting mask revitalizes and transforms your skin from dull and lifeless, to radiant and glowing.
 Leaves face so soft and silky, clean and hydrated.
 One of my absolute favorites."

 Anyone with oily skin knows the struggle.
 You cleanse, apply makeup, and head out the door.
 Then, less than an hour later, you need an oil-blotting sheet.
 Sigh.
 That's why you might appreciate this vegan sheet mask from Pacifica.
 It actually mattifies the skin, helping to keep oil at bay and providing lightweight hydration with (you guessed it) hyaluronic acid.
-As one reviewer put it, this mask is "great [for] daytime before makeup or just alone for glow without oiliness."
+As one reviewer put it, this mask is "great [for] daytime before makeup or just alone for a glow without oiliness."